gabriel-roth/metamodule-plugin-sdk/docs/system-api.md

 Namespace: `MetaModule::System`

 These functions report what (if anything) is connected to the USB-C port.
-The MetaModule can act as a USB *host* (a device such as a MIDI controller or a drive is plugged into it) or as a USB *device* (the module itself is plugged into a computer).
+The MetaModule can act as a USB host (when a device such as a MIDI controller or a drive is plugged into it) or as a USB device (typically when the MetaModule is plugged into a computer).
 The connection type tells you which role is active.

 A complete example is in [tests/usb-info-test](../tests/usb-info-test), which